vuvuzela/alpenhorn/README.md

 # Alpenhorn

-Alpenhorn is a new system for bootstrapping secure communication without leaking metadata.
-Our paper has been accepted to OSDI 2016.
-The paper and source code will be available soon!
+Alpenhorn is the first system for initiating an encrypted connection between two users that provides strong privacy and forward secrecy guarantees for all metadata.
+Alpenhorn does not require out-of-band communication other that knowing the other user's email address.
+Learn more by reading our [OSDI 2016 paper](https://davidlazar.org/papers/alpenhorn.pdf).

+We will publish our source code soon!
 In the meantime, you can follow our work by [joining our email list](https://vuvuzela.io).